Strata Fees in Victoria, BC

 Ideally, buildings build these funds to save for future work needing to be done, in hopes that they won’t have to ask the owners to pay any special assessments.
 Especially the CRF, as it puts money aside to prepare the strata for these uncommon expenses, so that when the 10 year anniversary rolls around owners don’t need to fund the painting bill!

 We have noticed that sometimes new developments set their strata fees low in hopes to lure in buyers and keep monthly costs lower, which is great for the short term, however isn’t sustainable for the future.
 Many expenses such as insurance, gas, or water, costs that the strata typically covers, increase and thus owners need to pay for.
 As a result, we sometimes see a rise in new development’s strata fees in the first few years.

 Another note: be cautious about older buildings with low strata fees, normally this is an indicator that the strata council isn’t thinking about or prepared for the roof that will need replacing or other random inevitable expenses as a building ages.
 Meaning owners of strata lots could get a nasty bill in the end to fund the necessary upgrade.
 If you see an unusually low strata fee in any building, pay close attention to the Depreciation Report to dig deeper.
 Even though a lower strata fee seems appealing at first, remember to assess your options and know that sometimes making a small sacrifice to pay the higher fee can help you in the long term!

-If you want to learn more about strata fees or have any questions about buying or selling a condo, please feel free to contact us at The Condo Group Real Estate at 250-382-6636 and we’d be glad to help!
+If you want to learn more about strata fees or have any questions about buying or selling a condo, please feel free to contact us at The Condo Group Real Estate, reimagined as Island Realm Real Estate, at 250-382-6636 and we’d be glad to help!